techreturners/introduction-to-test-doubles-javascript/activities/activity_3.md

 ### Key Study Notes

-☑️ Mock objects enable you to check (verify) that expected calls and actions have been performed, e.g. checking a function/method has been called an expected number of times.
+☑️ Mock objects enable you to check (verify) that expected calls and actions have been performed, e.g. checking a function has been called an expected number of times.